larkjs/lark-autoloader/README.md

 # lark-autoloader
-An module autoloader for lark apps
+A module autoloader for lark apps